kas-lab/suave/README.md

 ```Bash
 sim_vehicle.py -v ArduSub -L RATBeach --console --map
 ```

-Ardupilot SITL should open and a console plus a map should appear.
+ArduPilot SITL should open and a console plus a map should appear.

 **Troubleshooting:**
 If you have problems with the `install-prereqs-ubuntu.sh` script, try to install the dependencies manually with the following commands.